 - Leading the development and implementation of a new plan for school support and improvement under the Every Student Succeeds Act.

-DC Tuition Assistance Grant (DCTAG) and Mayor’s Scholar’s Undergraduate Program
+DC Tuition Assistance Grant (DCTAG)

 The DC Tuition Assistance Program (DCTAG) was created by Congress in 1999 for the purpose of expanding higher education choices for college-bound residents of the District of Columbia.
 All public institutions, Historically Black Colleges and Universities (HBCUs), and private nonprofit colleges and universities within the Washington Metropolitan area are eligible to participate in DCTAG.

 DCTAG expands higher education choices for District residents by providing grants of up to $10,000 toward the difference between in-state and out-of-state tuition at public colleges and universities throughout the US, Guam and Puerto Rico.
-DCTAG also provides up to $2,500 per academic year toward tuition at private colleges in the Washington, DC metropolitan area, community colleges and private Historically Black Colleges and Universities (HBCUs) nationwide.
+DCTAG also provides up to $2,500 per academic year toward tuition at private colleges in the Washington, DC metropolitan area, and private Historically Black Colleges and Universities (HBCUs) nationwide.
 Currently DCTAG has students in attending over 300 colleges and universities.
 To learn if your college or university participates in DCTAG please visit our list of participating colleges and universities: https://osse.dc.gov/dctag.

 The Mayor’s Scholars Undergraduate Program provides need-based funding for eligible DC residents earning their first associate’s or bachelor’s degree at select area colleges and universities.
 The program is a last-dollar award designed to fill the gap between a student’s financial aid package and the cost of attendance.
 Typically, recipients of Mayor’s Scholars funding can receive up to $4,000 per academic year, for up to four years for an associate’s degree, and up to six years for a bachelor’s degree.
 The funds are available first-come, first-serve, and applicants must re-apply each year.

 The Mayor’s Scholars Undergraduate Program provides assistance to District residents attending selected colleges and universities in the DC metropolitan area.
-Recipients can either have earned a high school diploma or a high school equivalency credential (e.g., a GED) in the past ten years.
+Recipients must either have earned a high school diploma or a high school equivalency credential (e.g., a GED) in the past ten years.
 Please visit the Mayor’s Scholars website for more information and to apply: https://osse.dc.gov/mayorsscholars.

 Student Transportation (OSSE DOT)